AlxLhrNc/pyBOA/README.md

 # boa_front_detection

-Detection algorithm for oceanographic data (Specifically CHL)
+Detection algorithm for oceanographic data (specifically CHL but can be used for others)

 Original pseudo-code:
 Belkin, I.M., O’Reilly, J.E., 2009.
 An algorithm for oceanic front detection in chlorophyll and SST satellite imagery.